i-vrnv/code-challanges/src/main/java/leetcode/Statistics.md

 141 - A brute force sloution has made by myself.
 Should repeat two pointes solution.
 207 - Topological sort and graphs
 322 - Dynamic programming
+57 - Greedy algorithms.
+I should repeat it well.

 Need attention:
 38